tahz7/AzureAutomation-PythonExamples/README.md

 # AzureAutomation-PythonExamples
 Examples are from - https://github.com/Diastro/AzureAutomation-PythonExamples

-Changes have been made to RunAs/azure-parallel-start-vm.py for personal usage.
+Additions have been made to RunAs/azure-parallel-start-vm.py for personal usage.
 These are:

 * start vm
 * stop vm